ZetangForward/CSA-GEC/bart/README.md

 # CSA-Grammatical-Error-Correction
-This is the instruction for reproducing the score of BART model.
+This is the instruction for reproducing the performance of BART model with our **CSA** method..

 ## Environment Setup
-Place follow the original [paper](https://github.com/Katsumata420/generic-pretrained-GEC/tree/master/BART-GEC) (generic-pretrained-GEC) to setup the environment.
+Place follow the original paper [generic-pretrained-GEC](https://github.com/Katsumata420/generic-pretrained-GEC/tree/master/BART-GEC)  to setup the environment.

 ## How to reproduce the results
 ### Resource
-The basic setup and checkpoint are according to [generic-pretrained-GEC](https://github.com/Katsumata420/generic-pretrained-GEC/tree/master/BART-GEC).
+The basic setting of hyper-parameters is according to [generic-pretrained-GEC](https://github.com/Katsumata420/generic-pretrained-GEC/tree/master/BART-GEC).

 We also release the converged models trained with **CSA** method for testing:
  - [regularization data trained version]()